OdanBroder/STPortScanner/README.md

 # STPortScanner (Standalone EXE Fork)

-This repository is a fork of **[STPortScanner](https://github.com/DebugST/STPortScanner)** by DebugST.
+This repository is a fork of **[STPortScanner](https://github.com/DebugST/STPortScanner)** by DebugST, modified to produce a **fully standalone executable**.

+---

-## 🔧 What’s Different?
+## Overview

-In the original STPortScanner project, the executable **depends on an external DLL** to run correctly.
+The upstream STPortScanner executable **depends on an external DLL** at runtime.

-This fork removes that dependency and provides a **fully standalone `.exe`**, with **no additional DLL required**.
+This fork removes that dependency and delivers a **single self-contained `.exe`**, simplifying deployment and execution.

-### Key Improvements
+---

+## What’s Different from Upstream

-* **No external DLL dependency**
+* Removed external DLL dependency
-* **Single standalone executable**
+* Built as a **single standalone executable**
-* Easier deployment and execution
-* Suitable for:
+* No additional runtime files required (aside from configuration)
+* More reliable execution on systems with restricted environments

+---

+## Use Cases

+This build is suitable for:

-  * Portable usage
+* Portable or drop-and-run usage
-  * Lab environments
+* Lab and test environments
 * Red team tooling
-  * Systems where dropping extra files is undesirable
+* Scenarios where dropping extra binaries or DLLs is undesirable

+---

-## Why This Fork?
+## Why This Fork Exists

-This version is useful when you want:
+Use this version if you need:

 * A **one-file executable**
-* No missing-DLL errors
+* No DLL-related runtime errors
-* Simpler execution without setup or environment preparation
+* Minimal setup and faster execution

+---

+## Requirements

+The following configuration files are still required at runtime:

+* `config/config_defports.st`
+* `config/config_probes.st`

+These files define supported ports, services, and probe matching logic.

+---

 ## Credits

 All original credit goes to **DebugST** for the base project:
 [https://github.com/DebugST/STPortScanner](https://github.com/DebugST/STPortScanner)

-This fork only changes the build/output format and does not claim ownership of the original work.
+This fork only modifies the build/output format and does not claim ownership of the original work.

+---

+If you want, I can also:

+* Add a **quick-start usage section**
+* Align this README with your **execute-assembly or CNA releases**
+* Write a **short GitHub release note** version